 A combination of 2+ areas of focus is strongly encouraged.

-To be eligible, applicants must be an instructor, staff, faculty member, or student at a British Columbia public post-secondary institution.
+To be eligible, applicants must be an instructor, staff, faculty member, or student at a British Columbia public post-secondary institution OR an instructor, staff, faculty member, or student at Yukon University.
 Candidates who have been BCcampus grant recipients in the previous two years are not eligible.

 Proposals should address one or more of the areas of research focus listed above.
 Proposals will be reviewed by an adjudication committee that will evaluate on the basis of: